sirredbeard/microsoft-opensource/README.md

 ### 2002

-* Microsoft begins experimenting with 'shared source'
+* Microsoft begins experimenting with 'shared source', including SSCLI, the core of .NET

 ### 2004